Research１:Biosphere−Atmosphere Exchange of Trace Molecules

 Research collaborator(s): Shoichiro Hamamoto （Graduate School of Agriculture and Life Sciences, The University of Tokyo）, Naoto Nihei （Graduate School of Agriculture and Life Sciences, The University of Tokyo）

 The aim of this research is to elucidate the molecular mechanism of plant microbe interaction in the rhizosphere.
 We analyze transporter genes and metabolites which are involved in the plant microbe interactions.
-This year the dynamics of isoflavone in the rhizosphere of soybean was simulated.
+This year we revealed that daidzein shapes the soybean rhizosphere bacterial communities.

 Figure.
 Secretion of isoflavones into the rhizosphere of soybean